 UNIT 5 | RESPONSIBILITIES AND OBLIGATIONS

-In unit five, we will look at the key responsibilities organisation have when complying with the GDPR.
+In unit five, we will look at the key responsibilities’ organisation have to do in order to comply with the GDPR.
 We will look at the necessary action that is required for a company to protect an individual’s data, and how penalties can be enforced on organisations for failure to comply with the GDPR.

 The certificate remains valid for 3 years.